Nawhath/Instana_workshop/part-3/lab-part-3.md

 </picture>

-Click “Create” button to create it, and click the “ SLI Management” to go back to our widget configuration page:
+Click “Create” button to create it, and click the “SLI Management” to go back to our widget configuration page:

 <picture>